MolSSI-Education/python-package-best-practices/_episodes/02-github.md

 ## Version Control

 Version control keeps a complete history of your work on a given project.
-It facilitates collaboration on projects where everyone can work freely on an part of the project without overriding others’ changes.
-You can move between past versions and rollback when needed, nothing is lost.
-Also, you can review the history of your project through commit messages that describe each added change and see what exactly has changed in the contents.
+It facilitates collaboration on projects where everyone can work freely on a part of the project without overriding others’ changes.
+You can move between past versions and rollback when needed.
+Also, you can review the history of your project through commit messages that describe changes on the source code and see what exactly has been modified in any given commit.
 You can see who made the changes and when it happened.

 This is greatly beneficial whether you are working independently or within a